smallhadroncollider/taskell/roadmap.md

 - No longer a difference between <Space> and move right
 - Help modal needs to wrap and scroll
 - Modal boxes shouldn't be full height unless they need to be
-- Up and down in search gets a bit lost
 - Multiple spaces in a line don't show up as more than one, but are saved as more than one
 - Task description should be visible by default in task detail
     > Visibility should be on the description by default?